n123git/YWSaveEditor/docs/general.md

 ## Unconfirmed
 - After a h2 there is always 32 bits (`0x20`) to skip past.
 This is correct for Key Items and Yo-kai.

+# Common Data Types
+Data is usually stored as either a `uint8`, `uint32` or ocasionally a `uint16` and `uint64`, signed integers are ocasionally used.
+For a large series of binary data, bitmasks are used.
+Examples include Trophies and Unlocked Win Poses.
+A bitmask is a series of binary data used to represent a high amount of binary data i.e.
+(Arbitrary binary length, DO NOT USE THE LENGTH FOR REFERENCE) 00000000000000000000 → No trophies 11111111111111111111 → All trophies 10000000000000000001 → First and last trophy only